GyuyeongKim/NetClone-public/README.md

 2. Switch control plane code
 3. Client and server applications with synthetic RPC workloads.

+# Contents

 # Hardware dependencies

 - To run experiments using the artifact, at least 3 nodes (1 client and 2 servers) are required.
 However, it is recommended to use more nodes because the benefit may not be much in a small cluster.
-The experiments in the paper were conducted using 8 nodes (2 clients and 6 servers).
-- Nodes should be equipped with an Nvidia ConnectX-5 NIC or similar NIC supporting Nvidia VMA.
-Experiments can still be run without the CX5 NICs, but this may result in increased latency and decreased throughput due to the application's reliance on a legacy network stack.
+- Nodes should be equipped with an Nvidia ConnectX-5 NIC or similar NIC supporting Nvidia VMA for kernel-bypass networking.
+Experiments can still be run without the VMA-capable NICs, but this may result in increased latency and decreased throughput due to the application's reliance on a legacy network stack.
-- A programmable switch with Intel Tofino ASIC is needed.
+- A programmable switch with Intel Tofino1 ASIC is needed.
+Our artifact is tested on:
+- 6 nodes (2 clients and 4 servers) with single-port Nvidia 100GbE MCX515A-CCAT ConnectX-5 NIC
+- APS BF6064XT switch with Intel Tofino1 ASIC

 # Software dependencies
 Our artifact is tested on:

+**Clients and servers:**
 - Ubuntu 20.04 LTS with Linux kernel 5.15.
 - Mellanox OFED drivers for NICs.
 The version is 5.8-1.2.1 LTS.
+- gcc 9.4.0
 - libvma 9.4.0 for VMA

+**Switch:**
+- Ubuntu 20.04 LTS with Linux kernel 5.4.
+- python 3.8.10
 - Intel P4 Studio SDE 9.7.0 and BSP 9.7.0.

 # Installation